roidsos/RoidsOS/docs/design/KERNEL.md

 Hornet is a `hybrid kernel`: that means ***speed sensitive***(`graphics`,`audio`,`etc.`) or ***mandatory***(`interrupt controllers`,`timers`,`etc.`) drivers are handled in `Kernel space`, but all other drivers run in `Driver` or `User space`.
 ## 2. Initialization
 Hornet has a built in init system named `wakeup`.
 Its role is to start up in RoidsOS.
 It recognizes `3` types of objects:
-1. `Services` are processes ran in the background, they are kinda like Unix daemons.
+1. `Services` are processes run in the background, they are like Unix demons.
-1. `Groups` are sets of `services` that are ran one after another.
+1. `Groups` are sets of `services` that are run one after another.
-1. `Kernel modules` are special executables that get ran in `Kernel` or `Driver` space.</br> `Drivers` are a special type of them.
-They have special powers like being able to export system functions,callable by any process.
+1. `Kernel modules` are special executables that are run in `Kernel` or `Driver` space.</br> `Drivers` are a special type of them.
+They have special privileges like being able to export system functions, callable by any process.
 ### 2.1 The Main Config file
 The config file may look like this:
 ```ini